IATI/iati-d-portal-docs/docs/general_faq.rst

 \6.
 Where can I ask questions about d-portal?
     By `contacting IATI support <https://iatistandard.org/en/guidance/get-support/>`_ or on our `GitHub issues page <https://github.com/IATI/D-Portal/issues>`_.

+.. _faq_7:

+\7.
+Where can I access the classic d-portal theme?
+    You can access the classic d-portal theme at https://classic.d-portal.org/.